European-Unified-ID/euid-docs-preview/preview/docs/sdks/sdk-ref-javascript-v2.md

 ```

 :::tip
-You can use this function to be notified of the completion of the SDK for JavaScript initialization from a component that might not be the one that called `init()`.
+You can use this function to be notified of the completion of the Client-Side JavaScript SDK initialization from a component that might not be the one that called `init()`.
 :::

 ### isLoginRequired(): boolean